 January 20, 1990: Hank Snow celebrated his 40th anniversary as a member of the Grand Ole Opry.
 The televised segment on TNN included a reunion of the Glaser Brothers, who were very friendly with Hank.
 The reunion did not last as the Glaser Brothers never performed together again.

 January 25, 1992: Introduced by Roy Acuff, Emmylou Harris became the Opry's newest member.
-This will be Emmylou's 25th anniversary as a member of the Opry.
+This will be Emmylou's 26th anniversary as a member of the Opry.
 Emmylou has not appeared on the Opry in several years, however she is currently on the schedule for the final weekend in January.